openstack-k8s-operators/openstack-must-gather/README.md

   gathered data
 - `DELETE_AFTER_COMPRESSION`: 0 or 1.
 When set to 1 the uncompressed data is
   deleted after the archive is created.
 Defaulted to 0.
+- `SUPPORT_TOOLS`: The OpenShift support-tools container image.
+It allows to override the image location for disconnected environments.

 ### Inspect gathered data